Provost's Chair Professor

 Web: http://adacomp.comp.nus.edu.sg/

-We are looking for researchers and students to work on exciting research in robot algorithms and systems for planning, learning, and human-robot interaction.
+AdaComp is seeking students and researchers to work on robot foundation models and systems for planning, learning, and human-robot interaction.
 We welcome applicants with diverse technical and cultural backgrounds.
-If you are driven to explore new ideas and are passionate about research, you are welcome to contact me.
+Join us if you are passionate about research and are driven to explore new ideas.

 His research interests span robotics, AI, and computational structural biology.
 In recent years, he has been working on robot planning and learning under uncertainty and human-robot collaboration.
-His work won multiple international awards, including, most recently, Test of Time Award at Robotics: Science & Systems (RSS), 2021.
-More information on his research is available on the Adaptive Computing Lab (AdaComp) web site.
+His work won several international awards, including, most recently, Test of Time Award at Robotics: Science & Systems (RSS) in 2021 and JCAI-JAIR Best Paper Prize in 2022.
+More information on his research is available on the Adaptive Computing Laboratory (AdaComp) web site.

 He has chaired or co-chaired several major international robotics conferences, including WAFR 2004 and 2010, RSS 2015, ICRA 2016, and CoRL 2021.
-He served on the editorial boards of IEEE Transactions on Robotics and Journal of Artificial Intelligence Research.
-He is currently an associate editor of International Journal of Robotics Research.
+He also served on the editorial boards of IEEE Transactions on Robotics, International Journal of Robotics Research, and Journal of Artificial Intelligence Research.

 Recent Activities